AI-Hypercomputer/xpk/README.md

 ### Managed Lustre

-A Managed Lustre adaptor lets you mount and access [Google Cloud Managed Lustre instances](https://cloud.google.com/kubernetes-engine/docs/concepts/managed-lustre) as local file systems, so applications can read and write files in your volumes using standard file system semantics.
+A Managed Lustre adaptor lets you mount and access [Google Cloud Managed Lustre instances](https://cloud.google.com/kubernetes-engine/docs/concepts/managed-lustre) as local file systems, so workloads can read and write files in your volumes using standard file system semantics.

-To use the GCP Managed Lustre with XPK you need to create a [an instance](https://cloud.google.com/managed-lustre/docs/create-instance).
-Please make sure you Enable GKE Support when creating the instance (gcloud ex. `--gke-support-enabled`).
+To use the GCP Managed Lustre with XPK you need to create [an instance](https://cloud.google.com/managed-lustre/docs/create-instance).
+Please make sure you enable GKE support when creating the instance (gcloud ex. `--gke-support-enabled`).

 Once it's ready you can use `xpk storage attach` with `--type=lustre` command to attach a Managed Lustre instance to your cluster.
 Currently, attaching a Managed Lustre instance is supported only by providing a manifest file.